ansys/pyansys-math/doc/source/index.rst

-The AnsysMath command set is based on tools for manipulating large mathematical matrices and vectors that provide access to standard linear algebra operations, access to the powerful sparse linear solvers of the ANSYS software (ANSYS Mechanical APDL for now), and the ability to solve eigenproblems.
+The AnsysMath command set is based on tools for manipulating large mathematical matrices and vectors that provide access to standard linear algebra operations, access to the powerful sparse linear solvers of the ANSYS software (Ansys Mechanical APDL for now), and the ability to solve eigenproblems.

-Python and MATLAB eigensolvers are based on the publicly available LAPACK libraries and provides reasonable solve time for relatively small degrees of freedom (dof) eigenproblems of perhaps 100,000.
+Python and MATLAB eigensolvers are based on the publicly available LAPACK libraries and provide reasonable solve time for relatively small degrees of freedom (dof) eigenproblems of perhaps 100,000.
 However, Ansys solvers are designed for the scale of 100 s of millions of dof, providing a variety of situations where you can directly leverage Ansys high-performance solvers on a variety of eigenproblems.
-Fortunately, you can leverage this without relearning an entirely new language because APDL Math has been written in a similar manner as the ``numpy`` and ``scipy`` libraries.
+Fortunately, you can leverage this without relearning an entirely new language because APDL Math has been written in a similar manner as the ``NumPy`` and ``SciPy`` libraries.
 For example, here is a comparison between the NumPy and SciPy linear algebra solvers and the AnsysMath solver:

 .. table:: ``numpy`` vs ``ansys.math.core`` Implementation